 Dear Director: It’s a new year and although I’ve been in my chairman job several years, I’ve never done any kind of evaluation on the docs in my group.
 I give them annual bonuses but have started to wonder if they need more feedback.
 Do chairman typically do annual evaluations on their docs?

-Dear Director: During a blizzard last year I couldn’t get in for a shift and I caught a lot of grief from my medical director about it.
+Dear Director: During a recent snow storm I couldn’t get in for a shift and I caught a lot of grief from my medical director about it.
 What’s my responsibility and what should I do if it happens again?

 Dear Director: As part of my New Year’s resolution, I want to focus on being a more successful emergency physician.
 But I’m a little stuck.
 How do you define success in emergency medicine, and how do I move in that direction?

 Dear Director: My hospital CEO told me to make sure my group is donating to the hospital foundation this year.
 Don’t I give enough to the hospital every time I take care of an uninsured patient?
 Why should I be doing this?